 Your needs and financial situation can play a large part in which mortgage programs you choose and are eligible for.
 For example, some lenders require a 20% down payment to qualify for a mortgage.

-If you can’t pay 20%, lenders may require that you have private mortgage insurance, which covers them in case you default on your mortgage payments.
+If you can’t pay 20%, lenders may require that you have private mortgage insurance (PMI), which covers them in case you default on your mortgage payments.
 Mortgage insurance premiums vary depending upon many factors.

-Ask your chosen lender how much insurance payments will add to your monthly payment and keep in mind that in certain circumstances private mortgage insurance does not apply, such as with some Jumbo loan programs and in other cases, can be eligible for removal from your home loan later if certain criteria is met.
+It’s a good idea to ask your chosen lender how much insurance payments will add to your monthly payment.
+Also keep in mind that, in certain circumstances, PMI does not apply, such as with some jumbo loan programs.
+In addition, PMI can be eligible for removal from your home loan later if certain criteria is met.

 If you can’t afford a 20% down payment, you can look for lenders who offer more flexible down payment requirements.
-Also, consider what term—the length of time you’ll be paying off your loans—works best for you.
+Also, consider what term — the length of time you’ll be paying off your loan — works best for you.
 See what kinds of terms lenders offer and the interest rates that accompany those terms.

-You may have to pay a fee if you want to lock in the rate for a longer extended period of time, but once you do it will guarantee that you have access to the mortgage at a specific rate during the lock-in period even if interest rate rises while your loan is being processed.
+You may have to pay a fee if you want to lock in the rate for a longer extended period of time.
+However, once you do, it will guarantee that you have access to the mortgage at a specific rate during the lock-in period, even if interest rates rise while your loan is being processed.

 First-time homebuyers can